dohomi/dmf_canonical/README.md

 ## How does it do it?

-A little plugin which renders through typoscript + userfunc a canonical tag for TYPO3 websites.
+Simple some line of typoscript + one userfunc adds the canonical tag for TYPO3 websites.
+Inspirated by the "canonical" extension by Georg Ringer.
+Highly configurable for every extension with one static detail landing page.

 ## How is it installed?